Among many criteria, the admission decision will be primarily based on your written application and supporting documents, which include your:

 The GPA considered by the law school is the cumulative grade point average of every course the applicant has taken at the college level to the date of consideration.
 It includes all courses taken for credit at all colleges and universities attended.
 Thus, the ideal time for a student to begin "working on getting a good GPA" is the first day of classes at the first college attended.
 While the maximum GPA of 4.0 ("straight A's") cannot be a realistic expectation for more than a few highly gifted and highly motivated students, it should be the goal of every pre-law student at the time he or she begins college work, and every effort should be made to come as close as possible to that goal.
 Since law school is a rigorous academic program, admissions officials want proof (i.e., a high GPA, particularly in your last two years) that you can succeed in college while taking challenging courses.
 A GPA below 3.0 will harm your chances of gaining admission to law school and may need to be explained.
 (See personal statement discussion below) back to top

 The LSAT is a standardized examination designed to measure skills that are important to the study of law---reading, reasoning, analyzing, and writing.
+The exam is administered by the Law School Admissions Council.
 The test’s results, when combined with GPA, are the best predictor of performance in the first year of law school, and it is required for admission by every ABA-accredited law school in the country.
 You can obtain information about the LSAT and other LSAC services online.
-The test is administered four times during the year: June, October, December, and February.
+The test is now fully digital and is administered multiple times each year.
 You should NOT take the exam on a lark, just to see how you might perform.
 Even though you can retake the exam numerous times, law schools may average your test scores rather than taking the highest score.
 It is generally advisable to take the LSAT by October of the year in which you are applying.
 This provides sufficient time to re-take the test if necessary and to change your choice of schools should you test significantly higher or lower (+ or - 4 points) than expected.

 The LSAT is NOT a test for which an applicant can cram the night before.
 Developing and strengthening the skills tested by the LSAT (critical reading, analytical, logical reasoning, and writing skills) are the goals of your entire college career.
 In addition, you should prepare yourself to take this particular exam.
 Consequently, it is very important that you thoroughly familiarize yourself with the LSAT by studying the types of questions it asks, learning strategies for answering these questions efficiently, and taking past LSAT sample exams under test conditions.
-If you prepare for the LSAT on your own, you should purchase one or more books which provide guidelines for and practice in taking the LSAT.
+If you prepare for the LSAT on your own, study materials are available from various commercial companies.
+Additionally, the LSAC has partnered with the Khan Academy to provide free LSAT prep materials.
 If you believe you need more than self-imposed structure while preparing for the LSAT, consider taking one of the review courses available (e.g., Princeton Review, Kaplan, Test Masters) that require you to take practice exams under test conditions, provide analysis of your strengths and weaknesses on the various types of LSAT questions, and provide tips on how to improve your performance.
 These courses are quite expensive (up to $1500, though some financial aid is available).
 However, if you typically experience difficulty and score low on aptitude tests, such as the SAT, you should consider investing in such a course.
 As with a GPA below 3.0, a score on the LSAT at or below the 25th percentile for students admitted to the schools of your choice will seriously decrease your chances for admission there.
 The SCU Pre-Law Advising Program does not recommend any particular way of preparing for the LSAT, not does it endorse any commercial review course.

 When registering for the LSAT, please permit your scores to be released to Santa Clara's Director of Pre-Law Advising.
 This will assist us in tracking and analyzing LSAT scores of SCU students and giving better advice to future SCU students.
 The Director is required to keep your individual score(s) confidential.

-You should apply electronically (for almost all ABA accredited law schools) directly from your LSAC.org account.
+You should apply electronically (for all ABA accredited law schools) directly through the LSAC's Credential Assembly Service.
 Consult LSAC website for the checklist for the law school admission process.
-The instructions that accompany the application should be followed exactly, and all responses should be accurate and entered without error.
+The instructions that accompany the application should be followed exactly, and all responses should be accurate and entered without error. back to top

 Most law schools operate on a "rolling admissions" basis, in which applicants are evaluated and accepted continuously over several months, beginning in fall (often October 1) and extending to midsummer for waiting-list admissions (admission off a waiting list is typically an iffy prospect).
 It is clearly advisable for you to apply at the earliest possible date, generally by about the middle of November.
 The earlier you apply, the more places will be available.
 Although schools will try to make comparable decisions throughout the admission season, it is disadvantageous to be one of the last applicants to complete a file–and your application will not be reviewed at all until it is complete according to the school's criteria.
 Additionally, the more decisions you receive from law schools early in the process, the better able you will be to make your own decisions, such as whether to apply to more law schools or to accept a school's offer.